-Jaccoud arthropathy (JA) is a deforming non erosive arthropathy characterised by ulnar deviation of the second to 5th fingers with MCP subluxation.
+Jaccoud arthropathy (JA) is a deforming non-erosive arthropathy characterised by ulnar deviation of the second to 5th fingers with metacarpophalangeal (MCP) joint subluxation.

-It was traditionally described as occurring post rheumatic fever.
-It is also seen in association with systemic lupus erythematosus (SLE) and other rheumatic and nonrheumatic conditions including psoriatic arthritis, inflammatory bowel disease and malignancy 5.
-Thought to be related to ligamentous laxity.
+It was traditionally described as occurring post-rheumatic fever.
+It is also seen in association with systemic lupus erythematosus (SLE) and other rheumatic and non-rheumatic conditions including psoriatic arthritis, inflammatory bowel disease and malignancy 5.
+It is thought to be related to ligamentous laxity.

 Typically affects the metacarpophalangeal (MCP) joints but can also affect the proximal interphalangeal (PIP) joints of the hands, wrists and knees 2.

 - hand radiographs typically show marked ulnar subluxation and deviation at the MCP joints

 - absence of erosions is a notable feature, although occasionally "hook" erosions may be observed, which are similar to those seen in Lupus (SLE) and ankylosing spondylitis (AS) 6

 - evidence of muscle (soft tissue) atrophy also may be present

 It is named after F S Jaccoud, French physician 3.

 - rheumatoid arthritis (RA): presence of erosions is a key distinction

 - 1. Ostendorf B, Scherer A, Specker C et-al. Jaccoud's arthropathy in systemic lupus erythematosus: differentiation of deforming and erosive patterns by magnetic resonance imaging.
 Arthritis Rheum.
 2003;48 (1): 157-65. doi:10.1002/art.10753 - Pubmed citation